What Is the UTI Early Employment Program (EEP)?

-The name change to Career Services comes from a desire to better align with the term commonly used in the industry.
+The name change to Career Services arose from a desire to better align with the term commonly used in the industry.
 The name, however, is the only change.
 The same people are here to help students under the new Career Services umbrella.

 The Career Services team doesn’t just help students find employment.
 It helps students establish themselves to pursue careers.
 This is done by helping them develop key professional soft skills independent of the technical training received in one of the programs they’re enrolled in.